shindycham/FunGen-AI-Powered-Funscript-Generator/README.md

 - For VR only **Fisheye** and **Equirectangular** 180° videos are supported
 - 2D POV videos have limited support
-- 2D / VR is automatically detected for fisheye/equirectangular detection make sure you keep the file format information in the filename (\_FISHEYE190, \_MKX200, \_LR_180, etc.)
+- 2D / VR is automatically detected for fisheye/equirectangular detection (make sure you keep the file format information in the filename _FISHEYE190, _MKX200, _LR_180, etc.)

-### Configuration / User settings

-See config.py for customizations and user settings (will be replaced with a yaml soon).
+- 2D / VR settings can also be overwritten in the UI if the app doesn't detect it properly

 ---